 ATM and Merchant Terminal Malfunctions.
 We are not responsible for damages resulting from an ATM or merchant terminal malfunction.
 You will promptly notify us if a First Mid ATM fails to dispense the correct amount of cash or provide a receipt, by calling or writing us at the telephone number or address provided on your Account statement.

+Foreign transactions include internet transactions initiated in the US with a merchant who processes the transaction in a foreign country.
 If you use your card to obtain cash or purchase goods or services in another country, the amount of the charge in foreign currency will be converted to a U.S. dollar amount either by the merchant or Visa.
 The exchange rate used for currency conversion is a selected rate of either: (1) a range of rates available in wholesale currency markets for the applicable central processing date, which may vary from the rate Visa itself receives, or (2) the government mandated rate in effect for the applicable central processing date.
 Depending on whether the currency is converted by the merchant or Visa, an additional fee of up to 1.5% will be added to the transaction.
 The original converted transaction amount will be shown separately from the International Transaction Fee on your monthly statement.

 USING VISA ACCOUNT UPDATER (VAU) SERVICE